Global Squid Supply Chain Roundtable

 • Bycatch is a risk for this fishery, but more data is needed to understand the impact on bycatch species.

-• Bottom trawls will directly impact on the sea bed and may impact coral habitats.
+• Bottom trawls will directly impact on the sea bed and may impact sensitive habitats.

 General Notes